 We will advise you on invertebrate protection, importance and mitigation options available in relation to your project.
 We undertake a wide range of types of invertebrate surveys, applying best practice guidelines along with our in depth knowledge of invertebrate species, habitat requirements and can present the results in our detailed professional reports.
 This allows us to inform and support a project planning application or other consenting process.

-Invertebrate surveys are primarily undertaken from April – September, however if target species require survey then these may be subject to smaller survey windows periods.
+Invertebrate surveys are primarily undertaken from April – September.
+However, specific species requiring surveys may be subject to smaller survey window periods.